-The Plan constitutes an injunction preventing, among other things, any holder of any claim or equity interest or any other party in interest in the chapter 11 cases from directly or indirectly commencing or continuing in any manner any action or other proceeding of any kind against the Debtors, New Global Crossing or the Investors, enforcing judgments relating to such claims or interests, asserting rights of setoff or subrogation [or recoupment], or interfering in any way with the Plan or any schemes of arrangement.
-Except as otherwise set forth in the Purchase Agreement or the documents to be executed in connection with the Purchase Agreement, the Investors, New Global Crossing and the Debtors directly or indirectly acquired by New Global Crossing will not have any liability whatsoever for any claim or equity interest in the Debtors that arose prior to the Effective Date.
-Before any holder of any claim or equity interest or any party in interest in the chapter 11 cases seeks to take any action against the Debtors, the Investors or New Global Crossing, such person should review the provisions of the Plan of Reorganization to ensure such proposed action would not violate an order of the Bankruptcy Court.
+The Plan constitutes an injunction preventing, among other things, any holder of any claim or equity interest or any other party in interest in the chapter 11 cases from directly or indirectly commencing or continuing in any manner any action or other proceeding of any kind against the Debtors, a reorganized Debtor designated by New Global Crossing.
+New Global Crossing or the Investors, enforcing judgments relating to such claims or interests, asserting rights of setoff or subrogation [or recoupment], or interfering in any way with the Plan or any schemes the Schemes of arrangement Arrangement.
+Except as otherwise set forth in the Purchase Agreement or the documents to be executed in connection with the Purchase Agreement, the Investors, New Global Crossing and the Debtors directly or indirectly acquired by New Global Crossing will not have any liability whatsoever for any claim or equity interest in the Debtors that arose prior to the Effective Date (except for those liabilities expressly assumed by New Global Crossing, such person should review the provisions of the Plan of Reorganization to ensure such proposed action would not violate an order of the Bankruptcy Court.